Hardmun/word_proj/services/readme.txt

 2) to install xlrd need to use two options: python3 -m pip install --user xlrd python3 -m pip install xlrd

+3) Console Root->Component Services->Computers->My Computer->DCOM Config->Microsoft Word Document->Right
+Click(Properties)->Identity Tab
+Then select interactive user instead of launching user.
+By setting this MSWordwill be executed with the rights of user that is currently logged on.